mdn/content/files/en-us/web/html/element/input/tel/index.md

 {{EmbedLiveSample("Offering_suggested_values", 600, 40)}}

-With the {{HTMLElement("datalist")}} element and its {{HTMLElement("option")}}s in place, the browser will offer the specified values as potential values for the email address; this is typically presented as a popup or drop-down menu containing the suggestions.
-While the specific user experience may vary from one browser to another, typically clicking in the edit box presents a drop-down of the suggested email addresses.
+With the {{HTMLElement("datalist")}} element and its {{HTMLElement("option")}}s in place, the browser will offer the specified values as potential values for the phone number; this is typically presented as a popup or drop-down menu containing the suggestions.
+While the specific user experience may vary from one browser to another, typically clicking in the edit box presents a drop-down of the suggested phone numbers.
 Then, as the user types, the list is adjusted to show only filtered matching values.
 Each typed character narrows down the list until the user makes a selection or types a custom value.

 Here's a screenshot of what that might look like: